 Plagiarism: This is the submission of an item of assessment, which all or in part, contains work produced by another person (s) in such a way that it could be assumed to be the student's own work.
 Plagiarism also includes a lack of 'in-text' referencing.
-Information on avoiding plagiarism can be found on the Centre for Academic Success web pages Centre for Academic Success web pages.
+Information on avoiding plagiarism can be found on the Centre for Academic Success web pages Centre.